CICSA-NET/WRO2025-CICSA/README.md

 - **Battery holders**
 - **Structural reinforcements** and expansion adapters

 >  All files are provided in `.STL` format and are ready for slicing and printing.
-Designed for compatibility with standard FDM printers and PLA/ABS materials.
+Designed for compatibility with standard FDM printers and PLA materials.

 [Menu](#Contents)